radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 You can change the claimed Ethereum address or remove the `ethereum` section altogether.

 To revoke a claim on Ethereum, call the `claim` function in `Claims` contract.
-You can claim a different link ID or an ID `0` to stop claiming anything.
+You can claim a different link ID or an ID `0` to revoke any claim you may have.

 ---